Fundamentals of Teaching Dhamma:

 d.
 Power dynamics, transference, and dependency

 e.
-Conflicts of interest and referrals
+Conflicts of interest, referrals, and mandatory reporting

 The focus this month will be on facilitation, shaping the practice experience in ways that foster openness, collaboration, and clarity.
 The topics we will explore include: